dqj5182/Weighted_Random_Sampling_for_Egyptian_Hieroglyph_Classification/README.md

 TODO:
-1. Implement larger Capsule Network
+1. Implement a larger Capsule Network with more capsules and dynamic routings